lagoproject/DMP/DMP.md

 Every generated **file** is considered **the minimum data-set** to be linked and processed, while **a collection** of related files is grouped in a **catalog**, which should be referenced with a persistent and unique identifier (PID).
 As the different PSA activities generate only one data sub-type, **catalogs will only contain files belonging to one sub-type activity**, with exception of checking or correction procedures.

-There are two main kinds of data managed by the LAGO Collaboration.
+There are two main kinds of data managed by the PSA.
 The first one is the data measured or raw (R) by the detectors, and the second is the data processed (P) from these raw data.

 The measured (raw) data depends on the hardware/software of the detectector:
   - **R0.** ... : data as acquired from detectors of [type](https://github.com/?).